 Civil engineering project sets are different from architectural project sets in ways that matter for the PDF tool you use to review them.
 Civil drawings are typically wider in physical extent (a road project may span kilometers), denser in vector geometry (terrain contours, profile sections, utility overlays), and more frequently exchanged across multiple stakeholders (designers, contractors, municipalities, utility companies).
-The file sizes are similar to architectural drawings — 50-100 MB is typical, larger coordinated sets push past 200 MB — but the review workflow involves more cross-sheet navigation, more measurement, and more layered overlays than typical building drawings.
+The file sizes are similar to architectural drawings, 50-100 MB is typical, larger coordinated sets push past 50-200 MB+, but the review workflow involves more cross-sheet navigation, more layered overlays, and more redlining handed off across tools than typical building drawings.
 This page covers why civil engineers benefit from a PDF tool built for the heavy-drawing case rather than a general-purpose document viewer.

 Where general PDF tools fall short for civil work